Clinical UM Guideline

-Warnings and precautions from the production information labels (2005-2012) include the following:
+Additional warnings and precautions from the production information labels (2013) include the following:

-The subcutaneous Ig product information labels (2006, 2011) note reactions similar to other immune globulin products may occur.
-The most common adverse reactions with subcutaneous injections include local reactions (i.e., swelling, redness, heat, pain and itching at the injection site).
+The subcutaneous Ig product information labels (2013) note reactions similar to other immune globulin products may occur.
+The most common adverse reactions with subcutaneous injections include local reactions (that is, swelling, redness, heat, pain and itching at the injection site).

 Please see specific product information labels for additional warnings and precautions.

-Antibody: Specialized gamma globulin proteins found in the blood or lymph, and that act as an immune defense against foreign agents (antigens).
+Antibody: Specialized gamma globulin proteins found in the blood or lymph that act as an immune defense against foreign agents (antigens).

 Antigen: A substance, that when introduced into the body stimulates the production of an antibody.
 Antigens include toxins, bacteria, foreign blood cells, and the cells of transplanted organs.

 Standard deviation: A measure of variability from the average or mean.
-In laboratory testing results, the average may be expressed as one measurement or as a "reference range" for acceptable values between 2 measurements.
-The upper and lower measurements reported are usually 2 standard deviations from the mean.
+In laboratory testing results, the average may be expressed as one measurement or as a "reference range" for acceptable values between two measurements.
+The upper and lower measurements reported are usually two standard deviations from the mean.